Death of Lamduan Armitage: Initial investigation

 Immediately after the discovery, North Yorkshire Police commenced an extensive investigation.
 Police questioned walkers using the Pennine Way, conducted house-to-house enquires in the locality, and issued letters to local holiday accommodations that appealed for witnesses in multiple languages.
 Police investigated every sighting in the Yorkshire Dales of women matching the description of the unidentified body dating back to 1 August 2004.

-A postmortem examination suggested that the woman died between 31 August and 13 September, but did not provide enough information to enable investigators to establish the cause of death.
-The postmortem indicated that the woman had probably been pregnant at some point during her life.
+A postmortem examination suggested that the woman had died between 31 August and 13 September.
+It did not provide enough information to enable investigators to establish the cause of death. but indicated that the woman had probably been pregnant at some point during her life.

-Detective Chief Inspector Pete Martin stated that the death was unexplained rather than suspicious.
+Detective Chief Inspector Pete Martin stated that the death was unexplained death rather than suspicious.
 A search of missing persons databases did not produce any matches.

-A number of countries were identified as the potential origin of the woman.
-These countries included Malaysia, Indonesia, Singapore, Thailand, and Vietnam.
+A number of countries were identified as the potential origin of the woman, including Malaysia, Indonesia, Singapore, Thailand, and Vietnam.
 Analysis of the body indicated that the woman had been in the UK for at least two years prior to her death and that she had probably lived in Cumbria, Lancashire, or the west Yorkshire Dales.

 Subsequent investigations

 In December 2004 the police produced an e-fit photograph of the woman, which was issued to the embassies of a number of Asian countries.
 At this time it was believed that the woman could have originated from the Philippines, China, or Korea.
 No meaningful response was received from this appeal.

 In February 2005 an appeal was made on the BBC programme Crimewatch.

 In May 2007 the inquest heard that the investigation found no evidence of trauma, assault, or drowning, and it recorded an open verdict.

 In 2011 the police announced that they were reopening the investigation of eight unsolved deaths.
-The Lady of the Hills was one of these cases along with the Sutton Bank body.
+The Lady of the Hills was one of these cases, along with the Sutton Bank body.

 Dr. Wolfram Meier-Augenstein was involved in the investigation and his interpretation of stable isotopic signatures obtained from the victim's remains corroborated one line of investigation that the victim might have grown up in Thailand.
 In 2018 an appeal was subsequently made by the North Yorkshire Police.
 The appeal was made on Facebook in the Filipino, Thai, and English languages so that the messages could be shared internationally.